OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    6. Documented bugs (aka features).
   -----------------------------------------------------------------------

- * QSINIT is partially incompatible with later ACPI.PSD.
-The source of problem is uncknown now.
-   On many PCs new versions still can be used with /VW key (PSD=ACPI.PSD /VW).
-   Older ACPI (3.16, 3.18) - works fine.

-   Note - you can use QSINIT kernel menu for "legacy boot" by adding IBM`s OS2LDR to it (i.e. QSINIT will start original eCS boot) - BUT in this mode all of kernel parameters are void!

- * FAT/FAT32 do not support national language letters at all.
+ * FAT/FAT32 have no support of national language letters at all.
 I.e. you can not access files with russian (and so on) letters in name.

  * loading of binary files into SysView text editor can cause panic (because of reaching 16k characters per line limit).
 This is limitation of